vinci1it2000/schedula/README.rst

       -l, --list                  List available models.
       --graph-depth=<levels>      An integer to Limit the levels of sub-models plotted.
       -f, --force                 Overwrite output/template/demo excel-file(s).

-    Model flags (-D flag.xxx, example -D flag.engineering_mode=True): engineering_mode=<bool>     Use all data and not only the declaration data. soft_validation=<bool>      Relax some Input-data validations, to facilitate experimentation. run_base=<bool>             If True and the input file is a plan, the simulation plan will not be launched, but the file will be executed as a normal file with base inputs. use_selector=<bool>         Select internally the best model to predict both NEDC H/L cycles. only_summary=<bool>         Do not save vehicle outputs, just the summary. plot_workflow=<bool>        Open workflow-plot in browser, after run finished.
+    Model flags (-D flag.xxx, example -D flag.engineering_mode=True): engineering_mode=<bool>     Use all data and not only the declaration data. soft_validation=<bool>      Relax some Input-data validations, to facilitate experimentation. use_selector=<bool>         Select internally the best model to predict both NEDC H/L cycles. only_summary=<bool>         Do not save vehicle outputs, just the summary. plot_workflow=<bool>        Open workflow-plot in browser, after run finished.